Dubai English Speaking College: Campus

 The main Dubai English Speaking College is split into nine separate buildings.
 The campus also contains 4 pitches, 2 swimming pools, and 4 netball courts.
 The newest addition to DESC is a sixth form centre.

 Four of the buildings are house buildings - each of the four houses (Desert, Earth, Sky and Coast) is taught in a separate building.
-The mathematics department is located in desert, earth contains science labs and art, sky has English inside, and coast has MFL.The other four buildings comprise one for the reception and the arts department, the auditorium, one for the canteen and the admissions office.
+The mathematics department is located in the Desert house block, Earth Block contains science labs, art, DT an Food and Nutrition, Sky Block has English inside, and coast has MFL.The other four buildings comprise one for the reception and the arts department, the auditorium, one for the canteen and the admissions office.

 The sixth form is located on its own campus that offers a range from A-levels to B-tech.
 The Sixth form center has its own gym, dinner area, zen garden and study areas.

 Out of the 4 pitches, 1 is a football pitch, named the "Astro" pitch; the second pitch is designed for Rugby, and the other two are standard grass football pitches.